 Sections of a Business Loan Agreement

-As you take a look at a business loan agreement, it is important to make sure all sections are included.
+As you look at a business loan agreement, it is important to ensure all sections are included.
 You may even want to use a business loan agreement template that can help you, but you must make sure that the most important sections are included.

 Some of the most important sections that should be included in a business loan agreement include:

-- Effective Date: This is the date by which the agreement goes into effect.
+- Effective Date: This is the date the agreement takes effect.
 After this date has passed, the business loan agreement is binding for all parties involved.

 - Parties, Relationship, and Loan Amount: This section includes basic demographic information about every party involved, including the borrower and the lender.
-It will also include your identifying information, your address, and how the parties are related to each other.
+It will also include your identifying information, address, and how the parties are related.

 - Promissory Note or Mortgage: This section includes your promise to repay the loan.

-- Collateral: This will specify the property or assets you are using as collateral.
+- Collateral: This will specify the property or assets you use as collateral.
 This is what the lender will seize in the event you go into default on your loan.

 - Terms and Conditions: This section will include the loan amount, the interest rate, and how long you have to pay back the loan.
-This section will also state whether you are allowed to pay the loan back early.
+This section will also state whether you can pay the loan back early.

-- Penalties for Nonpayment: This section will specify what happens if you miss a payment or two.
-For example, it may specify that you have to pay a late fee or that there is a grace period during which you might be able to make a late payment without being penalized.
+- Penalties for Nonpayment: This section will specify what happens if you miss a payment.
+For example, it may specify that you must pay a late fee or a grace period during which you can make a late payment without being penalized.

-- Defaults and Acceleration Clause: This section will spell out fines and penalties in the event you are unable to repay the loan and go into default.
+- Defaults and Acceleration Clause: This section will spell out fines and penalties if you cannot repay the loan and default.
 In addition, it could include an acceleration clause.
-The acceleration clause means that the entire balance of the loan might be due immediately if you do not meet the requirements set forth by the rest of the agreement.
+The acceleration clause means that the entire loan balance might be due immediately if you do not meet the requirements the rest of the agreement sets forth.

 - Jurisdiction and Governing Law: The law relating to business loans can vary from state to state.
 This section will specify which laws in which state are responsible for governing the agreement.
-It may also specify that a specific jurisdiction is to hear any disputes relating to the business loan agreement in the event there is a disagreement.
+It may also specify that a specific jurisdiction is to hear any disputes relating to the business loan agreement if there is a disagreement.

 - Covenants: When you enter into a loan agreement, you are making a promise to another party.
 This is called a covenant.
 The lender promises to disperse a certain amount of funds at a specific time, and you agree to pay them back in accordance with the terms of the agreement above.
-There are other covenants you might have to make as a part of the loan agreement.
-You might need to provide insurance for the collateral, get life insurance for the business owner, show that you are up to date on your taxes, and provide financial statements periodically.
-You might also be prohibited from taking on additional debt for a certain amount of time.
+You might have to make other covenants as a part of the loan agreement.
+You might need to provide insurance for the collateral, get life insurance for the business owner, show that you are current on your taxes, and provide financial statements periodically.
+You might also be prohibited from taking on additional debt for some time.